 Protecting the dial is a domed sapphire with anti-reflective on both sides.
 The caseback is transparent.
 The push-in crown features a relief engraving of the Zenith star.
-Water-resistance is 50 meters.
+The water resistance rating is 50 meters.

 The Zenith El Primero Chronograph Classic comes with a black alligator leather strap with protective rubber lining and a triple-folding stainless steel clasp (or rose gold).
 It will be available in November 2015 for $8,900 in steel (Ref.
 03.2270.4069/01.C493) or $21,600 in rose gold (Ref.
 18.2270.4069/01.C498).

 Just as we told you we really like the new Elite 6150, this is an equally exciting new offering from Zenith.
 Everything from the new case to the curved dial with engraved hour markers, to the minimalist look, has been nicely executed.
 Unlike the aforementioned model, the Chronograph Classic’s new movement does not boast a 100-hour power reserve – which we wish it did.
 Despite the fact that the movement itself has basically stayed the same, overall, this was one of our favorite introductions at Baselworld 2015.